chaos-polymtl/lethe/doc/source/theory/fluid_dynamics/vof.rst

     \kappa = - \nabla \cdot \bf{n}

-and the unit normal vector of the free surface is obtained with:
+and the unit normal vector of the free surface, pointing from fluid 0 to 1, is obtained with:

 .. math::